pablojosecodes/book-review/content/frontend/react/interactivity/Defining Events.md

 title: Defining Events
 ---

-# Responding to events
+Events are an extremely important aspect of React to handle.
+They allow us to deal with and update our state bsed on user interactions.
+Event handlers are what allow us to actually deal with updates from events.

-Event handlers: functions triggered in response to user interactions
+**Event handlers**: functions triggered in response to user interactions
-- Built-in components’s like `<button>` only support built-in browser-event slike `onclick`
+- Built-in components’s like `<button>` only support built-in browser-events like `onclick`
 - You can build your own event handlers
 - Name typically begins with “handle”